BookStackApp/website/content/docs/admin/ldap-auth.md

 # Set the default 'email' attribute.
 Defaults to 'mail'
 LDAP_EMAIL_ATTRIBUTE=mail

+# Set the property to use for a user's display name.
+Defaults to 'cn'
+LDAP_DISPLAY_NAME_ATTRIBUTE=cn

 # If you need to allow untrusted LDAPS certificates, add the below and uncomment (remove the #)
 # Only set this option if debugging or you're absolutely sure it's required for your setup.
 #LDAP_TLS_INSECURE=true